A Community Lottery Funded project summed up as:

 Life skills workshops, run by people, hosted by dogs.

-have offered to do short workshops on useful topics e.g. budgeting, working rights, mental health in the workplace etc.
+Basically, a number of wonderful organisations and people had offered to do short workshops on useful topics e.g. budgeting, working rights, mental health in the workplace etc.

-the very good dogs at a fantastic dog sitting service called Vippies.
+But the twist is, that the whole time we were surrounded by the very good dogs at a fantastic dog sitting service called Vippies.

 We host these 3-4 times a year at a variety of lovely host locations, with over 50 different organisations usually attending.
 It is essentially a speed networking morning for you to meet the different organisations supporting young people in Lincoln!